mech/Learning-Notes/FrontEnd/JavaScript/React/GraphQL.md

 * Authorization should be with the Business Logic layer
 * Do not put authorization logic at GraphQL layer
 * Do not put business logic in the GraphQL layer
+* Free-form data traversing nature of GraphQL adds new access control challenges
+* Can't rely on conventional status codes like REST.
+You can't say 10 field queries are 403 forbidden when there are at least 5 201 succeeded.

 If you put authorization logic into your GraphQL, you won't be able to swap from REST to RPC or GraphQL.
 You also have a hard time to test for it.